jundalisay/spblist/content/en/material/fallacies/general-relativity.md

 Therefore, the correct replacement to Newton and Einstein should:
 - have no absolutes (i.e. be relative)
-- work even without light
+- work even without light (i.e. intellectually derived from patterns of data through space and time, not from a single visual observation)

 ### Descartes to the Rescue